Aathva Rang Premacha: Release

 The film was theatrically released on 17 June 2022.

 Reception

 Critical reception

-A reviewer from The Times of India rates three stars out of five stars said 'Aathva Rang Premacha' has a great plot, backed by some solid performances.
+A reviewer from The Times of India rated three stars out of five stars said 'Aathva Rang Premacha' has a great plot, backed by some solid performances.

 A reviewer from Lokmat wrote, "Even if a closeted lover in the society refrains from committing an acid attack after watching this film, the effort will be worth it.
 Therefore, one should watch this movie at least once, ignoring the errors and shortcomings."